automl/ConfigSpace/docs/source/API-Doc.rst

 2) Float hyperparameters
 ------------------------

-.. py:class:: ConfigSpace.hyperparameters.UniformFloatHyperparameter(name: str, lower: Union[int, float], upper: Union[int, float], default_value: Union[int, float, None]=None, q: Union[int, float, None]=None, log: bool=False) -> None:
+.. py:class:: ConfigSpace.hyperparameters.UniformFloatHyperparameter(name, lower, upper, default_value=None, q=None, log=False) -> None:

-    Creates a float-hyperparameter with values sampled from a uniform distribution with values from *lower* to *upper*
+    Creates a float hyperparameter with values sampled from a uniform distribution with values from ``lower`` to ``upper``

     :param str name: Name of the hyperparameter, with which it can be accessed.
     :param int,float lower: lower bound of a range of values from which the hyperparameter will be sampled.
     :param int,float upper: upper bound.
     :param int,float,None default_value: Sets the default value of a hyperparameter to a given value.
     :param None,int,float q:
-    :param bool log: If *bool* is true, the values of the hyperparameter will be sampled on a logarithmic scale.
+    :param bool log: If ``True``, the values of the hyperparameter will be sampled on a logarithmic scale.

 **Example:**::